 Our day’s program concludes with a private tour of Markenfield Hall, a charming medieval moated manor house.
 The privately owned home is tucked away down a mile-long winding drive and is the most complete surviving example of a medium-sized 14th-century country house in England.
 The earliest part of the house dates to c.1230, while the main sections were built 1310-1325 for John de Markenfield, Chancellor of the Exchequer to Edward II, with further additions and alterations in the 16th, 18th and 19th centuries.
 The history of the home has always been deeply intertwined with the fortunes of Fountains Abbey and it was one of the most important centres of the 1569 ‘Rising of the North’.
 The house has been lovingly restored and in 2008 it was the first recipient of the Sotheby’s/Historic Houses Association Restoration Award, a prize that recognises the finest restoration of a historic house in Britain in a way which respects and is in sympathy with the age and quality of the building.
 (Overnight York) B

-Day 6: Sunday 5 June, York – Scampston Estate – Hunmanby Grange Gardens – Burton Agnes Hall – York
+Day 6: Sunday 2 June, York – Scampston Estate – Mansion Cottage – Burton Agnes Hall – York

 Buxton, Derbyshire – 4 nights

-We depart York early this morning, and travel south to Renishaw Hall, a country house in Derbyshire where the Sitwell family has lived in this ancestral home for nearly four centuries.
-On arrival we will take a tour of Renishaw’s beautiful Italianate garden, park and lake, that were created by Sir George Sitwell, father of Osbert, Edith and Sacheverall.
+We depart York early this morning and travel south to Renishaw Hall, a country house in Derbyshire where the Sitwell family has lived in this ancestral home for nearly four centuries.
+On arrival we take a tour of Renishaw’s beautiful Italianate garden, park and lake, that were created by Sir George Sitwell, father of Osbert, Edith and Sacheverall.
 Sir George spent much of his life in Italy, where he had bought the huge former palace-villa of the Florentine Acciaiuoli family, Montegufoni.
 In England, he wanted to create an Italian garden in contrast to Gertrude Jekyll’s ‘colourful’ designs.
 The use of water, fountains, temples, cave and avenues adds effect and shelter for tender specimen plants.
-Following a morning tea of cucumber sandwiches, freshly baked scones with strawberry jam and fresh doublecream, served in the Georgian stables, we shall visit Renishaw Hall.

 After free time for lunch in the small market town of Bakewell (famous for its pudding) we continue our tour of Derbyshire with a visit to Haddon Hall, arguably the finest example of a fortified medieval manor house in existence, and dating mostly from the 14th and 15th centuries.
 Originally owned by the descendants of William the Conqueror’s illegitimate son, Peverel, it was passed through marriage to the Manners family, later to become Dukes of Rutland, in whose possession it has remained.
 Haddon Hall affords a wonderful glimpse of English Early Modern country house design, because it remained closed and empty for two hundred years after the Dukes of Rutland moved to Belvoir Castle in the 17th century.
 The 9th Duke of Rutland reopened it in the 1920s.
 Because the grounds had escaped transformation into a landscape garden it influenced Edwardian gardeners deeply; its series of 17th-century terraces were particularly important.
 It embodies a vision of ‘old England’ symbolised by the rambling roses growing over its old stone walls.
 These roses are quite superb (some are 80 years old), and also impressive are the delphinium beds.
 There are recreations of 17th century box-edged parterres or knots, and below there are wonderful river meadows with a small and large stone bridge, which feature prominently in the 2006 BBC TV dramatisation of Jane Eyre.
 The approach to the house has a wonderful topiary garden.